The Water and Justice Program is no longer offered at Vermont Law School

-The Water and Justice Program promotes the wise and sustainable use of water resources locally, nationally, and globally through research, education and policy development.
-The program complements the law school's outstanding faculty and diverse course offerings in the field of water law and policy.
-The program is administered by VLS's Environmental Law Center under the direction of Professor Jack Tuholske.
+The Water and Justice Program promoted the wise and sustainable use of water resources locally, nationally, and globally through research, education and policy development.
+The program complemented the law school's outstanding faculty and diverse course offerings in the field of water law and policy.
+The program was administered by VLS's Environmental Law Center under the direction of Professor Jack Tuholske.
 Faculty, staff and students met regularly to discuss their research and learn about cutting-edge litigation and policy initiatives in the world of water law.

 Based on a grant from the HKH Foundation, work included a detailed examination of water governance for the Great Lakes region, including the public trust doctrine, water commons principles, statutory regimes that regulate water, international and Native American treaty rights that affect the Great Lakes, evolution of the common law, and other legal constraints on the use and governance of water.
 Additional work focussed on other areas of the public trust, Western water law, and government recognition and reservation of public rights in water.

 To access our Public Trust Doctrine Resource Center, with its detailed compilation of public trust law review articles, cases, and other information, please click here.

 To learn more about the 2018-2019 Water and Justice academic program, please click here.
 Professor Jack Tuholske explained the program in further detail through this audio clip.